 Units are a simple way of expressing the quantity of pure alcohol in a drink.
 The number of units in a drink is based on the size of the drink as well as its alcohol strength.

 You can work out the number of units there are in a drink by using this sum:

 Multiply strength (ABV) by volume (ml) and divide by 1,000 to get the units or use this unit calculator.

 Many health risks are connected with drinking.
 People who are:

-For more information, visit the NHS choices website.
+For more information, visit the Derby Alcohol website.

 For more information about how to reduce your units view Derby Alcohol - a website about your relationship about your relationship with alcohol and how it affects you.
-To get confidential advice on a range of alcohol treatment options, call ADS Derby free on 0800 051 5857 or drop in at:
+To get confidential advice on a range of alcohol treatment options, call Derby Drug and Alcohol Service on 0300 790 0265 or drop in at:

 St Andrew's House

 Anyone under 18 years old can get help and support by contacting: